Home Library Translate

 Those three words summarize all practical and academic research about fundraising.

-It takes a great deal of effort, thought, capability, energy, systems, and committed people to actually develop a sustainable, growing, and effective development program, but the idea that relationships are key is one that is at the root of all successful development efforts.
+It takes a great deal of effort, thought, capability, energy, systems, and committed people to actually develop a sustainable, growing, and effective CFC development program, but the idea that relationships are key is one that is at the root of all successful development efforts.

 When people ask me which books I recommend for learning about fundraising, the first one on my list is not about fundraising, it’s about communication: “The Tipping Point, How Little Things Can Make a Big Difference,” by Malcolm Gladwell.

-In the book, Gladwell shows how word-of-mouth communication can proceed more rapidly and more effectively than any other type of communication, and he describes three types of people necessary for this to happen: mavens, connectors and salesmen (or “persuaders”).
+In the book, Gladwell shows how word-of-mouth communication can proceed more rapidly and more effectively than any other type of communication, and he describes three types of people necessary for this to happen: mavens, connectors, and salesmen (or “persuaders”).

 “Mavens are data banks.
 They provide the message.